graham-walker/youtube-dl-react-viewer/README.md

 These files are located at the root of the output directory.
 You can also view them from the Logs section of the admin panel.

 ### How can I watch videos on my phone or other devices?
 You can access the web app from other devices on your local network by replacing `localhost` with the ip address of the device the web app is running on.
 You can find this by running `ipconfig` on Windows or `ip addr` on Linux.
-If the web app does not load check if your firewall settings are blocking Node.js or if your router is blocking communication between devices.
+If the web app does not load check if your firewall settings are blocking Node.js or Docker Desktop Backend, or if your router is blocking communication between devices.

 ### How do I backup my database?
 #### Manual Installation